elibroftw/blog.elijahlopez.ca/content/posts/why-monero-is-the-best-crypto-currency.md

 - balance cannot be calculated out without consent
 - transaction amounts, parties, and times cannot be figured by outside parties
-- each piece or whole is indiffertential from another (fungible)
+- each atomic unit of Monero is indifferent from another (fungible)
   - where cash suffers is that cash that has any trace of cocaine can be confiscated under civil forfeiture
 - cannot be stolen unless encryption is broken
-  - you should always store your Monero seed in a KeePassX database on two seperate devices
+  - you should always store your Monero seed in a KeePassX database on two separate devices
-  - if you are worried about transfering your money upon, there are ways other than a will to send a password to a person
+  - if you are worried about transferring your money upon, there are ways other than a will to send a password to a person
 - digitally accessible
   - it is as easy to send large amounts of XMR as it is small amounts
 - flat transaction fees